AshwinK97/Systems-Programming/Assignment1/README.md

 For problem 3, we have to make a multiple choice quiz consisting of 5 questions with 2 possible answers for each.

-For the mail functionality to work, GNU mailuitls must be installed.
+For the mail functionality to work, GNU mailutils must be installed.

 #### Process
 1. store all of the questions in an array